erikenbody/markdown-cv/index.md

 ### Mentoring

-`2019` Navaneeth Menon - intern training in bioinformatics techniques for the study of wagtail evolution.
+`2019-` Navaneeth Menon - intern training in bioinformatics techniques for the study of wagtail evolution.

 `2019` Fahime Mohamadnejad - Visiting Ph.D. student in animal genomics, training in fundamentals of bioinformatics.

+`2017-` Sarah Khalil - Ph.D. student in fundamentals of bioinformatics

 `2015-17`	Hunter Rust – photospectroscopy techniques and bird song analysis.

-`2013-16`	Olivia Gowan – photospectroscopy techniques and DNA extraction (Enbody et. al. 2019).
+`2013-16`	Olivia Gowan – photospectroscopy techniques and DNA extraction.

 `2015`	Alexander Rose – photospectroscopy techniques and electron microscopy analyses.